 Islamic Conquest of Spain

 After the fall of the Roman empire there was a brief power vacuum in the peninsula.
 In its wake various Germanic tribes moved into the region, such as the Suebi, Vandals and Visigoths.

 By the early/mid 5th century, the Visigoths had conquered most of the peninsula.
 Only the south remained independent under Byzantine rule from 554-624.
-The Byzantine rule was established under Emperor Justinian I in an attempt to restore some of the western provinces of the Roman Empire.
+The Byzantine rule under Emperor Justinian I was established in an attempt to restore the western provinces of the Roman Empire.

 The Visigoths ruled until the early 8th century when they were beset by new invaders from the south.
 A combined Arab and Berber force launched an invasion of the peninsula from North Africa upon reports of political division within the Visigoth kingdom.